emilyrosenberg/snowy-melt/README.md

 ## Deployment

-This app was deployed using Github and Heroku.
-The deployment terminal is 80 columns by 24 rows.
+This game was deployed using Github and Heroku.
+The deployment terminal is 80 columns by 24 rows, and the game was designed to fit this format.
 The live link can be found [here](https://snowy-melt-ad37e9d6291f.herokuapp.com/).

 ## Finished game
 Here are some screenshots of the finished deployed game. <br>